 Interesting Design Facts Regarding The SA 1 Vacuum Tube Stereo Amplifier:

 - The circuit layout uses components on terminal boards located in close proximity to tube sockets (i.e., directly mounted over the tube socket connection points) which minimizes impedance losses and induced noise/hum.

-- The power supply filter capacitors are made in the USA, and securely affixed to the metal enclosure using metal C-clamps (not plastic twist ties, glue or caulk).
-Another feature (not seen by the consumer) is the use of Sorbothane material on the power supply capacitors.
+- The power supply filter capacitors are securely affixed to the metal enclosure using metal C-clamps (not plastic twist ties, glue or caulk), and with Sorbothane material to decouple the power supply capacitors from the metal enclosure.
 This specific material reduces resonance and vibrations from the metal chassis which provides for cleaner power, and ultimately better audio reproduction.
 The sound of any amplifier or preamplifier is only as good as the quality of the power supply (filtering)!

 - Some vacuum tube amplifier designs ‘repackage’ the classical Williamson circuit (single-ended tube coupled to a phase-splitter, and then a push-pull output stage).
 However, the SA 1 amplifier design utilizes a differential pair at the input stage connected to another differential pair (driver) stage, and then this drives the Ultralinear configured push-pull output stage.

 - The thick metal enclosure was specifically designed for structural integrity and good airflow.
 There are no fans and the metal enclosure will never get hot to the human touch.
 Some manufacturers utilize fans and have little-to-none enclosure ventilation.
 Electronic components last longer when not subject to heat.